QuakeEngines/QuArK_quake_editor-clone/runtime/trunk/README.txt

 However, because some have moved on they may not always still be active, and might not want to be contacted about QuArK.
 Please don't bother people this way if you need help: see section 5.

+Additionally, there's the people that made QuArk possible through donations.
+They are listed in 'DONATORS.txt'.
+Thank you all!

 9. What is the GameCodeList.txt file?